department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 # Accordions

 <div class="va-introtext" markdown="1">
-Accordions, which employ the UX principle of progressive disclosure, are a list of headers that can be clicked to hide or reveal additional content.
+Accordions, which use the UX principle of progressive disclosure, are a list of headers that can be clicked to hide or reveal additional content.
 By default, accordions are multi-selectable and borderless, however, props can be added to make them bordered and single-select.
 </div>

 ## Examples